Video game preservation: Legal issues

 Most issues related to video game preservation are based on the United States, one of the largest markets for video games, and as such, issues related to preservation are limited by laws of the country.

+While there has been significant effort to overcome issues related to old and abandoned hardware, access to older games still remains a critical issue.
+The Video Game History Foundation, in 2023, reported on the lack of commercial availability of games from older systems that threatens preservation efforts.
+For example, the Commodore 64, considered one of the key systems in popularizing computer-based games in the United States, was estimated to have in 2023 only 4.5% of the 1800 games that had been published for it during its lifetime.
+A similar low percentage was found for the family of Game Boy handheld consoles.
+Because of the lack of legal commercial routes to obtain older titles, some users resort to copyright violations to obtain these titles.
 In general, the copying and distribution of video games that are under copyright without authorization is considered a copyright violation (often called as software piracy).
 However, it has generally been tolerated that users may make archival copies of software (including video games) as long as they own the original software; if the user sells or loses the original software in any way, they must destroy the archival copies.
 This is also justification for a person being able to make ROM images from game cartridges that they own.

 In 1998, the United States Congress passed the Digital Millennium Copyright Act (DMCA), designed to bring copyright within the United States to align with two doctrines published by the World Intellectual Property Organization in 1996.
 The DMCA make it a criminal offense to develop, sell, or use technologies that are designed to bypass anti-circumvention devices, including software digital rights management (DRM) used in various forms of media.
 This subsequently made it illegal to backup up one's software for many games distributed via either game cartridge or optical disc, if some form of DRM was used to limit access to the software on the media.

 The Library of Congress is responsible to open submissions for specific and narrow exemptions from interested parties every three years, and determine which of those, if any, to grant.
 Through the Library of Congress, some key exceptions to the DMCA have been granted to allow for video game preservation.